porterjamesj/website/content/blog/wedding-videobooth.md

 These requirements suggested using light-producing objects, like glowsticks, LEDs, or lightbulbs, rather than something like a ball painted in a bright color.
-An light-producing object works more consistently in different light conditions, since it doesn't need to reflect light from it's environment to look colored.
-It's also easy to turn on and off.
-An LED or lightbulb can just be powered on and off, where as something that doesn't light itself up has to be occluded somehow, which is much tricker.
+A light-producing object works more consistently in different light conditions, since it doesn't need to reflect light from it's environment to look colored.
+An LED or lightbulb can just be powered on and off, where as something that doesn't light itself up has to be occluded somehow in order to stop drawing, which is much tricker.

 After a few false starts with glowsticks and smaller LEDs, we found that colored lightbulbs worked quite well:

-<video autoplay loop
+<video autoplay loop playsinline muted
 src="/assets/videobooth/james_first_heart.mp4"></video>

-<video autoplay loop
+<video autoplay loop playsinline muted
 src="/assets/videobooth/james_writing_john.mp4"></video>

 Getting to this point was really exciting!
 It felt like we were